 How do UX and UI work together?

 Let’s say your company wants to develop a running app, so your CEO hires a UX designer.
-The UX designer is first going to do some research into competitor’s apps and your user’s pain points.
+The UX designer is first going to conduct research into competitors’ apps and your user’s pain points.

-With this information, she will decide the core features of the app (“must monitor heart rate and mileage”), and explore user personas in-depth to create a site map and initial prototype.
+With this information, she will decide on the core features of the app (“must monitor heart rate and mileage”) and explore user personas in-depth to create a site map and initial prototype.

-From there, a UX designer will create wireframes, test and refine them, and convert those wireframes into mockups.
+From there, a UX designer will create wireframes, which they will test, refine, and convert into mockups.
 Then, the UX designer will conduct research and refine the product for the market.
-Throughout all stages, the UX designer is focused on the structure and value of the product and how that product is or isn’t meeting user’s needs.
+Throughout all stages, the UX designer is focused on the structure and value of the product and how that product is or isn’t meeting the user’s needs.

 Towards the end of development, a UI designer will then take control over the app’s appearance, including on-screen forms, images, buttons, links, and icons.

-As you can see, the primary difference between UX and UI is goals: a UX designer is focused on the users’ experience, including anything that might motivate or frustrate them, why they would or wouldn’t enjoy the product, and what the product needs to include to delight the user.
+The primary difference between UX and UI is their goals: a UX designer is focused on the users’ entire journey in using a product to solve their problem or meet their needs.
+This includes anything that might motivate or frustrate them, why they would or wouldn’t enjoy the product, and what the product needs to include to make for a pleasant experience.

 A UI designer is given those constraints -- she’s told what the app must include and exclude, and how it’s going to work.
-Using those constraints as a guideline, she works on the design and interactivity to ensure the user understands the product and enjoys the presentation of it.
+Using those constraints as a guideline, she designs an interface that is intuitive to use and materializes all of the users' needs on the screen.

 You can’t create an exceptional product without both UX and UI.
 Without a UX designer, YouTube would appear beautiful and appealing but completely unusable.
 And, without a UI designer, YouTube would be a great idea in theory but would be difficult and confusing to navigate on the screen.